Willow Cuttings

 S.purpurea “Green Dicks”

 A long thin rod with considerable strength.
 Great for tightly packed borders and holds its curve.
 Olive green with a shiny bark.
+Needs soaking for a considerable amount of time, especially in the winter.

 Brittany blue

-S. purpurea “Brittany Blue”
+S. purpurea x daphnoides “Brittany Blue”

 A favourite of our students .
 A strong rod which soaks up nicely.
 Colours range from dark bluey purple at the base to a grey mossy blue at the top